Nicolas Heller: Early life and career

 Nico is the son of art director Steven Heller and graphic designer Louise Fili.
-He grew up in New York City and attended The Little Red School House and Elisabeth Irwin High School.
+He grew up in New York City and attended the Little Red School House and Elisabeth Irwin High School.
 He obtained a degree in film from Emerson College and has gone on to create music videos, commercials, documentaries, and more under his production company, Heller Films.
 He first garnered attention for finding and recording offbeat New Yorkers.

 Heller Films' ordinary operation was put on pause during the COVID-19 pandemic, and subsequent lockdown in New York City.
 During this time, Heller held a contest for Best New York Accent.
 New Yorkers in quarantine sent him video clips of their accents.
 The resulting videos went viral, and the project was picked up by mainstream media including The New York Times and CNN.

 Heller used the New York-themed contest platform to raise hundreds of thousands of dollars for charity.
 Small businesses are highlighted regularly on his social media channel to bring awareness to their fight to stay in business during the economic challenges of COVID-19, including Astor Place Hairstylists, Ray's Candy Store, Army & Navy Bags, Veselka and more.

+In 2024 Heller released New York Nico's Guide to NYC (HarperCollins, ISBN 978-0-0633198-0-6), an illustrated guidebook to New York City.